 Life Science Rsch Prof 2

-The Department of Pediatrics, is seeking a Life Science Research Professional 2 to perform more complex functions and activities involved in defined research projects, and independently conduct a portion of the research project(s).
+The Department of Pediatrics, Division of Neonatology at Stanford University is seeking a Life Science Research Professional 2 to join Dr. Anca Pasca's laboratory to perform more complex functions and activities involved in defined research projects, and independently conduct a portion of the research project(s).

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):